hazelcast/hazelcast-jet-reference-manual/docs/050_Under_the_Hood/010_How_Distributed_Computing_Works_in_Jet.md

 However, just by modeling the computation as a DAG, we've split the work into isolated steps with clear data interfaces between them.
-We can perform the same computation by running a separate loop for each step, each in its own thread.
-Roughly speaking, these are the snippets we would run:
+We can perform the same computation by running a separate thread for each step.
+Roughly speaking, these are the snippets the threads would be executing:

 ```java
 // Source thread